mel-project/melnode/commands/themelio-client/src/README.md

 ## wallet-utils

-The wallet utils allow one-time command calls that can be formatted with different outputs such as JSON.
+The wallet utils executes a command which can be formatted with different outputs such as JSON.

-The non-interactive mode allows a user to execute a single command and exit the binary.
+The util executor allows a user to execute a single command and exit the binary.

 This is suited better for automation and testing.

 examples: